Prince August, Duke of Dalarna: Biography

+Prince August at age 15 (1846).

 Early life

-Born in Drottningholm Palace in Ekerö, Stockholm County, his eldest sibling was King Carl XV of Sweden.
+August was born on 24 August 1831 at Drottningholm Palace in Ekerö, Stockholm County.
+He was the youngest son of the future King Oscar I and Queen Josephine.
+Like his siblings, he was raised under the supervision of the governess Christina Ulrika Taube.

-During parts of 1849–1853, he was a student at Uppsala University.
+During parts of 1849–1853, he was a student at Uppsala University; in 1866, he became drill inspector for the archipelago artillery corps, and in 1872, lieutenant general.
 On 10 December 1851, he was made an honorary member of the Royal Swedish Academy of Sciences.
+During his bachelorhood, he lived periodically at Stjernsund Castle in Askersund.

 Marriage

-On 16 April 1864 in Altenburg, the Duke married Princess Therese Amalie of Saxe-Altenburg (Ansbach, 21 December 1836 - Haga Palace, Stockholm, 9 November 1914), Duchess of Saxony, eldest daughter of Prince Eduard of Saxe-Altenburg and his first wife Princess Amalie of Hohenzollern-Sigmaringen.
+On 16 April 1864 in Altenburg, the Duke married Princess Therese Amalie of Saxe-Altenburg, Duchess of Saxony, eldest daughter of Prince Eduard of Saxe-Altenburg and his first wife Princess Amalie of Hohenzollern-Sigmaringen.
 The marriage did not produce issue.
-In Sweden, his wife was styled Princess Teresia.

-The Prince was very interested in trains and locomotives, and a locomotive was named after him.
-Since it was commonly thought the Prince was not very bright, this led to the expression "dummare än tåget" (lit. "more stupid than the train"), an expression still in use in the Swedish language.
+The Prince was very interested in trains and locomotives, and the Swedish steam locomotive Prins August was named after him.
+Since it was commonly thought the Prince was not very bright, this led to the expression "dummare än tåget" (lit. "dumber than the train"), an expression still in use in the Swedish language.According to the Swedish Railway Museum, however, there is no evidence for this, and the expression “dumber than the train” is said to originate from the 1920s.
+He also had the steamship S/S Prins August named after him.

-Prince August died at the age of 41 of pneumonia at Stockholm Palace.
+Death

+Prince August developed pleurisy and died after a few weeks of illness at the Stockholm Palace in Stockholm on March 4, 1873, at 9:30 a.m.
+The funeral took place nine days later, on March 13, at the Riddarholmen Church.